Course - Research on Health Promotion/Positive Health Research - HLS8008

 Further on evaluation

 The students are required to submit a paper (10-15 pages double line spacing, including references), which must be sent in about two weeks before the course starts (you will receive an invitation from the course administrator to submit your paper).
-The content of the paper may be theoretical or empirical - material you work with in your research project or thesis for instant, work in progress.
+The content of the paper may for instance be theoretical or empirical material you are working with in your research project or thesis, work in process.
 The paper must be presented as part of the course work.
 There will in advance be appointed discussants among the students and facilitators for each paper, the student discussants must be well prepared and will act as opponents.

 Required previous knowledge

-Admission reguirements: The student must be enrolled in the PhD programme in Medicine, Health Science or Social Sciences.
-Candidates not yet enrolled can be assessed individually.
+The student must be enrolled in the PhD programme in Medicine, Health Sciences or Social Sciences.

 Course materials